 Alan is a professor in the Community Development and Environmental and Sustainability Studies at Acadia University in Wolfville, Nova Scotia.
 He has designed, led and evaluated award-winning experiential environmental education programs for over thirty years, involving more than 60,000 children and youth.
 He also works on education efforts to support the development of sustainable food systems and policies and has authored and co-authored a wide range of books, book chapters and academic articles in environmental education and community development.

-Barret Miller, Director (Manitoba)
+Barret Miller, Treasurer (Manitoba)

 Barret has studied Psychology and Forestry, but more importantly grew up playing and learning in the bush around Pinawa, Manitoba.
 He’s a reformed summer camp brat who’s channeled his enthusiasm and love of nature into his work at FortWhyte Alive, an environmental education organization in southwest Winnipeg.
 As FortWhyte’s special Projects Interpreter, he plans and leads field programming, teacher professional development in outdoor learning and ESD, and has committed to nibbling every wild edible plant Manitoba has to offer.

-Haley Higdon (Ontario)
+Haley Higdon, Secretary (Ontario)

 Haley has her Masters in Child Study and Education and is the Program Lead for Natural Curiosity, a resource for educators about Environmental Inquiry that was developed by the Laboratory School at the Dr. Eric Jackman Institute of Child Study (OISE/UofT).
 The resource supports educators in making the shift to Environmental Inquiry through a four-branch framework.
 Haley facilitates Inquiry Institutes to support educators with this four-branch approach to elicits students’ natural curiosity about the world.
 Haley is a passionate environmentalist who also has a blog where she provides suggestions and tips to help people go green!

-Jason Armstrong (Ontario)
+Jason Armstrong, Director (Ontario)

 Jason is the Energy Literacy Network Coordinator at the Canada Science and Technology Museum, and currently overseeing the Let’s Talk Energy initiative.
 Let’s Talk Energy is building the Canadian Energy Literacy Network.
 This is a community of practice open to professionals, organizations, and advocates who are doing substantial work to improve energy literacy in Canada.

-Margaret McKeon (Newfoundland & Labrador)
+Margaret McKeon, Director (Newfoundland & Labrador)

 Margaret has been the Outdoor Education Coordinator and Education for Sustainability Resource Teacher with the Newfoundland and Labrador English School District.
 She is now undertaking PhD studies at UBC where she is considering her role as a non-Aboriginal teacher helping to support Mi’kmaw cultural teaching in Western Newfoundland.

-Remy Rodden (Yukon)
+Remy Rodden, Director (Yukon)

 Remy is the Manager of Environmental Education and Youth Programs for the Government of Yukon Territory.
 He leads and oversees popular wilderness-based experiential youth programs and supports environmental literacy in schools.
 He is first and foremost an environmental educator—a biologist, interpreter and teacher—who just happens to have a natural talent for singing and song-writing.
 As He is also a well-known “eco-singer” whose performances and recordings have garnered international attention.
 His song “What’s That Habitat?” from the album Think About the Planet is part of compilation celebrating the UN Earth Charter.